echocall/STAT/README.md

  - Fork the branch and open in VSC
  - type 'pip install -r requirements.txt' into the console.
    - this will download the exact environment requirements needed to run the program, the same as I had at the time of creating the requirements.txt
+ - To create virtual environment named test_venv: -m venv test_venv
+ - In order to run the virtual environment from VSC type: .\test_venv\scripts\activate.ps1
+ - From plain console: .\test_venv\scripts\activate.bat
- - At that point you should be able to paste: .\test_venv\scripts\activate.ps1 into console to go into the virtual test environment.
-You should see (test_venv) pop up in front of your file path in Visual Studio Code.
+   - You should see (test_venv) pop up in front of your file path in Visual Studio Code.
  - type python3 main.py to run the program.

-More information on requirements can be found here: https://www.geeksforgeeks.org/how-to-install-python-packages-with-requirements-txt/txt"
+More information on requirements.txt can be found here: https://www.geeksforgeeks.org/how-to-install-python-packages-with-requirements-txt/txt
+More information about virutal environments in python can be found here: https://docs.python.org/3/library/venv.html

-# Note, you will need to change the Root file path in the config.txt in order for the program to work.
+ ##### Note, you will need to change the Root file path in the config.txt in order for the program to work.
-# The confighandler has been pulled due to bad behavior and a messed up pull request.
+ The confighandler has been pulled due to bad behavior and a messed up pull request.

 - Run the program for the first time.
 This will allow STAT to try and find where it wants to live, generally a common folder path where it has write permissions.
 - STAT itself can live anywhere, it uses hard-path files in its config.txt file to tell it where to find the folders it makes and the templates it needs.